 Menstrual tissue that backs up through the fallopian tubes and spills into the belly

-An immune system that lets the tissue implant on other organs
+Immune system that does not stop tissue from implanting on other organs

-A lymphatic system that carries cells from the womb
+A lymph system that carries cells from the uterus

 Menstruating before the age of 10 years old